openplans/openblock-old/docs/api.rst

 Unless otherwise noted, all portions of the API using the http GET method support JSONP by providing the "jsonp" query parameter.
+The "jsonp" parameter may only contain letters, numbers, and underscores; other characters will be removed.